mRESVIA® (mRNA-1345) RSV Vaccine Clinical Trials, Dosage, Efficacy, Side Effects

-Moderna Inc.'s mRNA-1345 Respiratory Syncytial Virus (RSV) messenger RNA (mRNA) vaccine candidate encodes for a prefusion F glycoprotein and uses lipid nanoparticles (LNPs), eliciting a superior neutralizing antibody response.
+Moderna Inc.'s mRESVIA® (mRNA-1345) Respiratory Syncytial Virus (RSV) messenger RNA (mRNA) vaccine that encodes for a prefusion F glycoprotein and uses lipid nanoparticles (LNPs), eliciting a superior neutralizing antibody response.
 The prefusion conformation is a significant target of potent neutralizing antibodies, and the protein sequences are primarily similar across both RSV-A and RSV-B subtypes.
-This mRNA is entirely made in a laboratory and instructs your body to make small pieces of proteins.
-In addition, this vaccine candidate contains the mRNA code for the RSV glycoprotein F. It does not cause RSV infection but helps the body's immune system recognize and protect itself if it encounters the RSV virus.
-Furthermore, you cannot become infected with RSV by receiving Moderna's investigational vaccine.
+This mRNA is entirely made in a laboratory and instructs your body to create small pieces of proteins.
+In addition, this RSV vaccine contains the mRNA code for the RSV glycoprotein F. It does not cause RSV infection but helps the body's immune system recognize and protect itself if it encounters the RSV virus.
+Furthermore, receiving Moderna's RSV vaccine prevents you from becoming infected with RSV.

 Massachusetts-based Moderna's mRNA platform builds on continuous advances in basic and applied mRNA science, delivery technology, and manufacturing and has allowed the development of therapeutics and vaccines.
 To learn more, visit www.modernatx.com.